Project Description

 Project progress :

 Following this characterization, Eco-Tech Ceram sought the most relevant solutions to satisfy energy needs as much as possible.
 As this is out of phase with the heat source, a storage solution was chosen.
-Given the temperature levels (> 500°C), the Eco-Stock® solution was chosen.
+In view of temperature levels (>500°C),

 Two solutions with or without taking into account the customer’s productivity gain were presented to the customer via a complete report.